microsoft/ML-For-Beginners/5-Clustering/2-K-Means/solution/R/lesson_15.md

 ### **Silhouette score**

 [Silhouette analysis](https://en.wikipedia.org/wiki/Silhouette_(clustering)) can be used to study the separation distance between the resulting clusters.
 This score varies from -1 to 1, and if the score is near 1, the cluster is dense and well-separated from other clusters.
-A value near 0 represents overlapping clusters with samples very close to the decision boundary of the neighboring clusters.[source](https://dzone.com/articles/kmeans-silhouette-score-explained-with-python-exam).
+A value near 0 represents overlapping clusters with samples very close to the decision boundary of the neighboring clusters. [(Source)](https://dzone.com/articles/kmeans-silhouette-score-explained-with-python-exam).

 The average silhouette method computes the average silhouette of observations for different values of *k*.
 A high average silhouette score indicates a good clustering.